Adoria298/fez/CONTRIBUTING.md

      - .7z

-7. Place these compressed formats into the releases folder.
+7. Place these compressed formats into the release folder.

-8. Create a pull release, with a list of changes (a shortened summary of all commits since the last release.)
+8. Create a pull request, with a list of changes (a shortened summary of all commits since the last release.)

 9. Let @Adoria298 create a release.